-MAT 295 Advanced Special Topics in Mathematics\\\ variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+MAT 295 Advanced Special Topics in Mathematics\\\ Prerequisite: Consent of department

 Deals with current topics in mathematics not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.